 - Winter in Ireland is from December to February.
 Get ready for temperatures in the 30s-40s°F (10°C and colder) on average, and some of the rainier months of the year.
 Some parts of the country will even see snow! ❄️ Pack layers to stay warm and rain gear to stay dry during these months!

-With this in mind, let’s dive in.
+With this in mind, let’s dive into the travel essentials for Ireland that you need.

 I’ll be honest: I pretty much pack 90% of the same things over and over… and I bet you do too.

 In addition to the list of things to bring to Ireland, you might add other things based on the activities you plan to enjoy.
 For example, if you’re doing a lot of hiking, you might want to swap out the waterproof hiking boots I recommend for a heartier pair you’ve already broken in.
-If you plan to take a tip in the Atlantic ocean, you’ll need a swimsuit (and a brave soul!).
+If you plan to take a tip in the Atlantic Ocean, you’ll need a swimsuit (and a brave soul!).

 1. The Lonely Planet Ireland Travel Guide